 Free trade zones are industrial parks that are set a side for manufacturing of a variety of products almost exclusively for export.
 These industrial parks operate in a nearly free trade environment.
-Some of the manufacturing in the free trade zones consists of maquiladoras (assembly manufacturing), with the raw materials imported into the Republic free of import duties and then assembled to produce finished goods.
+Some of the manufacturing in the free trade zones consists of maquiladoras (a ssembly manufacturing), with the raw materials imported into the Republic free of import duties and then assembled to produce finished goods.
 Intermediate and capital goods entering the free trade zones are likewise not subject to import tariffs, and goods manufactured in the free trade zones enter the United States free of import duties or with preferential duties under the Caribbean Basin Initiative.
 As of December 31, 2016, there were 68 free trade zone parks located throughout the Republic, compared to 65 at December 31, 2015, and total employment in the free trade zones increased to 163,147 employees as of December 31,2016, compared to 161,257 as of December 31,2015.
-As of December 31,2017, there were 71 free trade zone parks located throughout the Republic, compared to 68 at December 31,2016, and total employment in the free trade zones increased to 163,147 as of December 31, 2017, compared to 163,147 as of December 31, 2018, and 2018 are 2018 as of December 31, 2019, compared to 2018, and 2018 are 2018 as of December 31, 2019, compared to 2018 are 2018 as of December 31, 2019, compared to 2018 are 2018 as of December 31, 2019, compared to 2018 are 2018 as of December 31, 2019, compared to 2018 are 2018 as of December 31, 2019, compared to 2018 are 2018 as of December 31, 2019, compared to 2018 are 2
+As of December 31,2017, there were 71 free trade zone parks located throughout the Republic, compared to 68 at December 31,2016, and total employment in the free trade zones increased to 163,147 as of December 31, 2017, compared to 163,147 as of December 31, 2018, and 2018 as of December 31, 2019, compared to 163,147 as